Name Change filings are processed in the Circuit Court Clerk's Civil Office, room 314.

 How do I legally change the name of my minor child?

-One or both parents of a minor child may petition the Circuit Court in the county where the child lives.
-The court will determine whether good cause exists under the circumstances alleged in the petition and whether the change is in the best interest of the child.
+Both parents of a minor child must petition the Circuit Court in the county in which the child resides.
+In the event only one parent petitions the court, they must provide adequate proof to the court that the other parent is not required to sign (i.e. an order of termination of parental rights, a death certificate or an affidavit and order that due diligence was used to locate the other parent without success (Service by Publication).
+The court will determine whether good cause exists under the circumstances alleged in the petition and whether the name change is in the best interest of the child.
 Pursuant to Virginia Code § 8.01-217

 the following are required in the petition: